 DIGIDEMO’s modules help to teach transferrable skills to Finnish high school students

 How could transferrable skills, or “transversal competence” mentioned in the Finnish general upper secondary curriculum be taught in an inspiring way?
 For example, how to teach democracy and social competencies?
-A group of education professionals devised a digital learning environment, divided into different modules to be studied.
+This case study demonstrates how a group of education professionals devised a virtual learning environment (VLE), divided into different modules to be studied.
 The Finnish National Agency for Education provided funding for the idea and so the DIGIDEMO project started.

 Immersive learning experiences